iZemil/job/interview/intro.md

 ---
 sidebar_position: 1
+slug: /
 ---

 # Intro

 The main goal of this guide is to get the best job offer you can.
-And start with main steps of common job seeking process called __job workflow__.
+And start with main steps of common job seeking process called **job workflow**.

 ## Job workflow